wp-plugins/live-countdown-timer/readme.txt

 Activate it in the plugins menu in your wp-admin control panel and voila! you're done!

 == Changelog ==
+= 3.0.0.1 =

+A few modifications to the admin  widget dropdown box

 = 3.0 =